 Problem: The common misconception is that poop is natural, and therefore should be given back to nature and allowed to simply seep into the ground.

 Sadly, this is very far from the truth.
-Dog waste can take months, or even years to decompose, and can be very toxic to the soil.
-They can contains loads of parasites such as ringworm, roundworm, salmonella and giardia, which is contagious to both humans and other animals alike.
+Dog waste can take months, or even years to decompose, and in its raw form, can be very detrimental to the soil.
+Their poop can contain loads of parasites such as ringworm, roundworm, salmonella and giardia, which is contagious to both humans and other animals alike.
 Even more disturbing, just one dog produces about 275 lbs of waste per year.
-So if no one picked up after their dog, we would all be most likely swimming in it.To have the waste be safely composted, it would need to be placed in a container and routinely monitored to ensure a temperature of at least 165°F for at least 5 days to securely in order to kill off any pathogens it may contain.
-The solution here is to not do that and to please pick up your dog’s excretions.
+So if no one picked up after their dog, we would all be most likely swimming in it.To have the waste be safely composted, it would need to be placed in a container and routinely monitored to ensure a temperature of at least 150°F for at least 5 days in order to kill off any pathogens it may contain, and then another 6-9 months for it to cure.
+To avoid almost a year of labor, wouldn’t it be easier to just pick it up?

 6. Forget to buy bags